POM: Prescription only medicine

 There are no known transferable elements that confer resistance to fidaxomicin.
 Also no cross-resistance has been discovered with any other antibiotic class including β-lactams, macrolides, metronidazole, quinolones, rifampin, and vancomycin.
 Specific mutations of RNA polymerase are associated with reduced susceptibility to fidaxomicin.

-In the pivotal clinical trials the rate of recurrence in the 30 days following treatment was assessed as a secondary endpoint.
+In the pivotal clinical trials in adult patients the rate of recurrence in the 30 days following treatment was assessed as a secondary endpoint.
 The rate of recurrence (including relapses) was significantly lower with fidaxomicin (14.1% versus 26.0% with a 95% CI of [-16.8%, -6.8%]), however these trials were not prospectively designed to prove prevention of reinfection with a new strain.

-Description of the patient population in clinical trials
+Description of the patient population in clinical trials in adults

-In the two clinical trials of patients with CDI, 47.9% (479/999) of patients (per protocol population) were ≥65 years of age and 27.5% (275/999) of patients were treated with concomitant antibiotics during the study period.
+In the two pivotal clinical trials of patients with CDI, 47.9% (479/999) of patients (per protocol population) were ≥65 years of age and 27.5% (275/999) of patients were treated with concomitant antibiotics during the study period.
 Twenty-four percent of patients met at least one of the following three criteria at baseline for scoring severity: body temperature >38.5°C, leukocyte count >15,000, or creatinine value ≥1.5 mg/dl.
-Patients with fulminant colitis and patients with multiple episodes (defined as more than one prior episode within the previous 3 months) of CDI were excluded in the studies.
+Patients with fulminant colitis and patients with multiple episodes (defined as more than one prior episode within the previous 3 months) of CDI were excluded from the studies.

 The bioavailability in humans is unknown.
 In healthy adults, Cmax is approximately 9.88 ng/ml and AUC0-t is 69.5 ng•hr/ml following administration of 200 mg fidaxomicin, with a Tmax of 1.75 hours.
 In CDI patients, average peak plasma levels of fidaxomicin and its main metabolite OP-1118 tend to be 2- to 6-fold higher than in healthy adults.
 There was very limited accumulation of fidaxomicin or OP-1118 in plasma following administration of 200 mg fidaxomicin every 12 hours for 10 days.